huangpen/tibame_python_practice/Two_Number_Sum.p1/hint.md

   Hint 3
   </summary>

-Trying storing every number in hash table, solving the equation from Hint 2 for every number, and checking Y that you find is stored in the hash table.
+Try storing every number in hash table, solving the equation from Hint 2 for every number, and checking Y that you find is stored in the hash table.
 What are the time and space implications of this approach?
 </details>